-aiming for consistency through common outcomes and assessment.25 Regulation in Australia is also relatively liberal in that it permits the vocational stage to be satisfied by either a PLT course or supervised legal training in a workplace for a period of not less than 12 months, under a training plan approved by the admitting authority.26 This is used by some of the larger, particularly regional and national firms to deliver their own in-house training package.
+needs of certain segments of the market, or whether a strict 'one size fits all' regime should be maintained.23 Some liberalisation has been permitted since the late 1990s, enabling providers and large law firms to construct a more bespoke version of the vocational Legal Practice Course.
+The Solicitors' Regulation Authority's approach in the wake of LETR has been to move towards permitting far greater flexibility in terms of qualification pathways, whilst aiming for consistency through common outcomes and assessment.24 Regulation in Australia is also relatively liberal in that it permits the vocational stage to be satisfied by either a PLT course or supervised legal training in a workplace for a period of not less than 12 months, under a training plan approved by the admitting authority.25 This is used by some of the larger, particularly regional and national firms to deliver their own in-house training package.
 The move to greater flexibility is by no means universal, however.
-In other jurisdictions, such as Singapore or the USA, there is a continuing focus on standardisation through (eg) provision of a common course and training provider (in Singapore), or via highly standardised assessment (USA).
+In other jurisdictions, such as Singapore or the USA, there is a continuing focus on standardisation through (for example) provision of a common course and training provider (in Singapore), or via highly standardised assessment (USA).

 - Growing demand for more 'practice-ready' graduates and trainees, particularly in the context of cost pressures from both private clients and legal aid funders.
-Changes to the market for legal services in most common law jurisdictions are likely to have significant, though somewhat unpredictable long term effects on both the market for and nature of legal training, and this has been recognised increasingly by both the more recent review documents, and professional literature.
-There is growing recognition of the need for new skills and competencies, 27 including transferable professional skills and capabilities, such as commercial understanding, project management skills, language competencies, and the ability to code, or otherwise work with new practice technologies, and paradoxical though it may sound, an even greater emphasis on client communication skills, as the 'human interface' becomes the market differentiator for more personalised legal services. - Doubts about quality and consistency of education and training provision: debate about standards, comparability of awards, and the extent to which courses prepare students for employment seem relatively widespread.
+Changes to the market for legal services in most common law jurisdictions are likely to have significant, though somewhat unpredictable, long term effects on both the market for and nature of legal training, and this has increasingly been recognised by both the more recent review documents, and professional literature.
+There is growing recognition of the need for new skills and competencies, 26 including transferable professional skills and capabilities, such as commercial understanding, project management skills, language competencies, and the ability to code or otherwise work with new practice technologies.
+Paradoxical though it may sound, there is also an even greater emphasis on client communication skills, as the 'human interface' becomes the market differentiator for more personalised legal services. - Doubts about quality and consistency of education and training provision: debate about standards, comparability of awards, and the extent to which courses prepare students for employment, seem relatively widespread.
 These should not be ignored; but neither should we disregard the fact that the reality is quite hard to pin down.
-Quality itself is an elusive and difficult concept, and there is still a lack of transparent and credible quality indicators for the higher education sector.28 The problems of standardisation and consistency are a particular focal point for this review, in the wake of debates about the need for a 'common entrance examination' to the profession.
-We explore this in depth in Section 6, but introduce the issue, from the perspective of existing reviews, below. - Increased student numbers: gatekeeping, progression and quality assurance: legal education and training has conventionally performed a significant gatekeeping function on behalf of the profession.
-As higher education has become far more marketised, professional and university interests in number control have diverged, with larger numbers of graduates wanting to pursue professional opportunities.
-This of itself has raised important questions about what
+Quality itself is an elusive and difficult concept, and there is still a lack of transparent and credible quality indicators for the higher education sector.27 The problems of standardisation and consistency are a particular